 The classes are as follows:

 We strongly recommend that students take all three classes as a sequence.

 These classes will be slightly less challenging than our most advanced classes, but more challenging than our intermediate classes, and much more challenging than school classes.
 Introduction to proofs, at the level of our Transition to Proofs sequence, is a prerequisite.
 Although students in this course may be comfortable with many proof techniques, as we move on to point-set topology and analysis, the proofs might have a different flavor than students are used to, and therefore might be more challenging.
 Students who take this sequence and master the material in it will continue to develop the mathematical maturity needed for our most advanced classes.

-Applications for Fall 2022 are due July 24th.
-After that, we will continue to accept applications on a rolling basis while spots remain.
+Applications for the spring class are due February 19.
+After that, we will continue to accept applications on a rolling basis while space remains.
 Click here to apply!